Understanding and Navigating Georgia Comparative Negligence

 Because Georgia is a fault state for auto insurance claims, determining which driver is at fault in an accident is an important step in car wreck cases.

 Sometimes more than one person contributes to an accident.
 Sometimes even the victim shares some blame.
+If this is the case, you might ask, Is Georgia a comparative negligence state?
+Yes, it is, and it follows a modified comparative negligence framework.

 What Is Negligence?